utsavexe/Mini-Projects/QR_Code_Reader/README.md

 No backend, no data leaves device
 History stored locally in browser

+---

+## 📱 iOS / iPhone Troubleshooting

+- **Open in Safari (not Home Screen):** If you installed the app to the Home Screen (standalone mode), iOS does not provide camera access to webapps.
+Open the page directly in Safari.
+- **Allow Camera Access:** When prompted, allow Camera access.
+If you denied it previously go to Settings → Safari → Camera and set to `Allow`.
+- **Avoid Private Mode:** Safari Private (Incognito) may block camera access.
+Use a normal browsing window.
+- **HTTPS Required:** The page must be served over HTTPS (GitHub Pages, Netlify, or Vercel).
+GitHub Pages uses HTTPS by default.
+- **If camera still fails:** Use the image upload fallback ("Choose file") to scan saved QR images.

+If you want, I can update the UI to show a clearer iOS-specific help banner when the camera fails.

 📄 License
 MIT License — free to use, modify, and distribute.